-In order to validate the microarray results, a subset of genes (50, 4.48%) of these gender-differentially expressed genes was selected for validation using qPCR assay.
-Generally, the fold changes obtained from qPCR assay are higher than these confirmed by microarray signals, especially for these extremely biased (high fold change) genes (Fig 3A), which is a phenomenon common in microarray validation experiments [14,49].
-Strong correlations were observed between the two methods (For male-biased expressed genes, r = 0.9419, p<0.0001; for female-biased expressed genes, r = 0.9041, p<0.0001) (Fig 3B).
-Further, the expressions of 10 non-gender-associated genes were also validated by qPCR, which shows a good consistence with that of DNA microarray (S3 Fig).
+In order to validate the microarray results, a subset (50, 4.48%) of the gender-differentially expressed genes was selected for validation using qPCR..
+Generally, the fold changes obtained with the qPCR assay were higher than these obtained by the microarray signals, especially for these extremely biased (high fold change) genes (Fig 3A), which is a phenomenon common in microarray validation experiments [14,49].
+Strong correlations were observed between the two methods (for male-biased expressed genes, r = 0.9419, p<0.0001; for female-biased expressed genes, r = 0.9041, p<0.0001) (Fig 3B)).
+Further, the expression of 10 non-gender-associated genes was also validated by qPCR, which showed good consistency with the DNA microarray data (Supplementary S3 Fig).

 Putative function prediction by GO analysis

-To predict the potential function of these sex-biased genes, different functional categories were further determined by Gene Ontology [50] (Fig 4, S7 and S8 Tables).
+To predict the potential function of these sex-biased genes, different functional categories were further determined by Gene Ontology [50] (Fig 4, Supplementary S7 and S8 Tables).
 Of the biological process categories, genes involved metabolic and biosynthetic processes are more active in female worms compared to male worms, indicating that the nutritional acquisition is more crucial for female worms, probably reflective of its status of oviposition which requires abundant nutrition for the laying of thousands of eggs per day per worm pair.
-This finding was consistent with that from similar transcriptomic study of S. mansoni [21], showing that cellular protein modification process, DNA metabolic process and catalytic activity were the top three enriched categories in females.
-Of the molecular function categories, more genes associated with protein, ion, small molecule and carbohydrate derivative binding, and transmembrane and substrate-specific transporter activity were highly expressed in male worms, indicating host-schistosome interplay and energy metabolism are more active in males.
-Assembly, calcium ion binding, protein binding, receptor activity, potassium ion transport and regulation of transmembrane transport were found to be significantly enriched GO categories in S. mansoni males [21].
-In the cellular component categories, gene products localised to membrane regions are more abundant in adult males, while gene products localised to membrane-bounded organelles more enriched in adult females.
+This finding was consistent with that of a similar transcriptomic study of S. mansoni [21], showing that cellular protein modification process, DNA metabolic process and catalytic activity were the top three enriched categories in females.
+Of the molecular function categories, more genes associated with protein, ion, small molecule and carbohydrate derivative binding; transmembrane and substrate-specific transporter activity were more highly expressed in male S. japonicum worms, indicating more active host-schistosome interplay and energy metabolism than in females.
+In comparison, assembly, calcium ion binding, protein binding, receptor activity, potassium ion transport and regulation of transmembrane transport were found to be significantly enriched GO categories in S. mansoni males [21].
+In the cellular component categories, gene products localised to membrane regions are more abundant in adult S. japonicum males, while gene products localised to membrane-bounded organelles more enriched in adult females.

 Analysis of the top 40 gender-biased expressed genes in S. japonicum